rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 ### 6.3.1 Restricting materials

-* Items that are restricted should be foldered separately.
+* Items that are restricted should be foldered separately:
 	* If the entire folder is restricted, title it as you normally would.
 Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].
  	* If only individual items are restricted, separate those items from the rest of the contents of the folder and folder them separately.
-If necessary you can use a separation sheet.
 Handle the original unrestricted folder and the new restricted folder as a series of folders.
 Title both folders identically but add [1 of 2] and [2 of 2] at the end of the title.
-Then at the end of the title write [Restricted until YEAR] if the restriction end date is known.
+If necessary you can use a [separation sheet](https://emory.sharepoint.com/:w:/s/EUVRoseLibrary/EStul3EWAvVLqf7lTER_dfwBhGOl41Y5ZoEes6wzQYkZJQ?e=I8Ddew) to document the separation of the restricted items; however, typically this is not necessary because giving the folders the same title is sufficient, as it indicates that the contents were originally part of a single folder.
+At the end of the restricted title write [Restricted until YEAR] if the restriction end date is known.
 Otherwise simply write [RESTRICTED].

-Physically isolate restricted documents from the rest of the collection and clearly label the boxes as restricted; * Create access copies and surrogates for fragile material when possible;
+* For items restricted for preservation reasons, create access copies and surrogates for fragile material when possible.
-Describe the restricted items as fully as possible in the finding aid, including container lists and appropriate narrative description.
-In cases where the donor may not want information about restrictions to be made public, describe the material as normal and redact it in the EAD finding aid;
+* Items that are restricted should be boxed separately.
+See XXX for boxing restricted items.
-Include the types of records that are restricted, the reason for the restriction, and the date of expiration in Restrictions on Access notes;
+* Restricted items should be described at the folder level in the finding aid.
+Only in cases where a donor has specified that restricted contents not be described and made public would we use...
-Fully document restrictions via deeds of gift/sale, correspondence, memos, etc., in the permanent collection file.
+* For restriction notes, see 5.
+Restrictions Governing Access.

 ## 6.2 Empty Envelopes